 We demonstrate our commitment to employee health and safety by bearing the cost of voluntary flu vaccinations for frontline employees.
 This reduces the risk of absenteeism and minimises a drop in productivity from contracting the flu.

-OUR PERFORMANCE AND LOOKING FORWARD were included in The Straits Times' Best Employers list for companies based in Singapore and received the National Workplace Learning Organisation of Excellence (Platinum), which was the highest accolade from the National Centre of Excellence for Workplace Learning (NACE).
+In 2022, SBS Transit was recognised with several awards and accolades for our efforts in creating a positive and supportive work environment.
+We were included in The Straits Times' Best Employers list for companies based in Singapore and received the National Workplace Learning Organisation of Excellence (Platinum), which was the highest accolade from the National Centre of Excellence for Workplace Learning (NACE).
 We were one of the 11 winners recognised by Silver Ribbon for our efforts to promote workplace mental health and well-being.
 We also received two awards at the annual HR Asia's Best Companies to Work for in Asia for being one of the best companies to work for and for our digital transformation efforts.